-- Code on display - Error message - Signal Name of Alarm and Cause Solution - W010 - Fan broken!
-Fan broken: This error occurs when there is a malfunction in the fan/fans inside the inverter.
-Error inside the inverter and cannot be checked externally. - If the alarm repeats persistently, contact customer assistance. - W011 - Bulk UV - Yellow LED Bulk Under-voltage: The alarm (which is a warning and not an error) is generated when the voltage at the heads of the bulk capacitors does not reach the threshold for the operation of the inverter (internal unchangeable threshold).
-Raise the value of the activation voltage (Vstart) so as to have sufficient power from the PV generator at the time of the inverter's grid connection.
-Check the input voltage on the inverter.
-If it does not exceed Vstart, check for the presence of sufficient irradiation and the correct composition of the system.
-If it exceeds Vstart, contact customer assistance - Yellow LED Battery flat: The inverter displays the "Battery flat" message when it records a voltage for the buffer battery which is too low. • Check that the date/time are set correctly and, if they are not, set them.
-Subsequently arrange to completely switch off the inverter (on both AC and DC) and wait a few minutes.
+- Code on display - Error message - Signal Name of Alarm and Cause Solution Fan broken: This error occurs when there is a malfunction in the fan/fans inside the inverter.
+Error inside the inverter and cannot be checked externally.
+If the alarm repeats persistently, contact customer assistance. - W011 - Bulk UV Bulk Under-voltage: The alarm (which is a warning and not an error) is generated when the voltage at the heads of the bulk capacitors does not reach the threshold for the operation of the inverter (internal unchangeable threshold). - Yellow LED Battery flat: The inverter displays the "Battery flat" message when it records a voltage for the buffer battery which is too low. • Check that the date/time are set correctly and, if they are not set them.
+Subsequently arrange to completely switch off the inverter (or both AC and DC) and wait a few minutes.
 Finally, restart the inverter and check whether the date/time are now correctly set or whether they have reset to 01/01/2000.
-In this case replace the battery with the inverter completely switched off (section AC and DC side) being careful to maintain the polarity - W013 - Clock broken - Yellow LED not visualised on display Clock broken: The alarm occurs when there is a difference of over 1 minute in the time displayed compared to the internal time of the microprocessors and indicates a malfunction of the clock circuit.
-Error inside the inverter and cannot be checked externally.
-If the alarm repeats persistently, contact customer assistance. - W017 - String Err Yellow LED lamp. (only for models with monitored string fuses) Error recorded in measuring string currents: Damaged string protection fuse(s) • Check with a multimeter the state of the fuses (positioned on the fuse boards). - If one or more fuses is open, arrange to replace them and check that the input current on the string(s) does not exceed the rating of the fuses (should parallel strings have been made outside the inverter). - If there are no damaged string fuses and the inverter continues to show the alarm message check whether the settings to be made through the Aurora Manager software are correct (presence or absence of one or more input strings). - 370 00 611 Intervention of overvoltage surge arresters on DC side: Damaged overvoltage surge arresters positioned on DC side plue).
-If it is feu, the surge affester is damaged and the caltridge - W019 - SPD AC Err - Yellow LED lamp. (only for models with monitored SPD) Intervention of overvoltage surge arresters on AC side: Damaged overvoltage surge arresters positioned on AC side side).
-If it is red, the surge arrester is damaged and the cartilage changed change can be made through the display or advanced The variation in the means of managing reactive power is done directly by the customer/installer and is not an error.
-The information is only saved on the historic record of the events memorised by the inverter - W023 - date/time changed - ⊗ No LED not visualised on display Variation in the inverter's date and time: Variation of the inverter's date and time; this change can be made through the display or advanced configuration software. - W024 the EEPROM: The zeroing of the partial energy values memorised by the inverter is done directly by the customer/installer and is not an error.
+In this case replace the battery with the inverter completely switched of (section AC and DC side) being careful to maintain the polarity - Clock broken - Yellow LED not visualised on di- Clock broken: The alarm occurs when there is a difference of over 1 minute in the time displayed compared to the internal time of the microprocessors and indicates a malfunction of the clock circuit. - W017 - String Err Yellow LED lamp. (only for models with monitored string fuses) Error recorded in measuring string currents: Damaged string protection fuse(s) Check with a multimeter the state of the fuses (positioned or the fuse boards).
+If one or more fuses is open, arrange to replace them and check that the input current on the string(s) does not exceed the rating of the fuses (should parallel strings have been made outside the inverter).
+If there are no damaged string fuses and the inverter continues to show the alarm message check whether the settings to be made through the Aurora Manager software are correct (presence or absence of one or more input strings). - 3PD DC EII Intervention of overvoltage surge arresters on DC side: Damaged overvoltage surge arresters positioned on DC side Observe the inspection window on each surge arrester (DC side).
+If it is red, the surge arrester is damaged and the cartridge must be replaced. - If the alarm status persists, even if all the surge arresters have a green inspection window, contact customer assistance. - SPD AC EII must be replaced changed change can be made through the display or advanced The variation in the means of managing reactive power is done directly by the customer/installer and is not an error.
+The information is only saved on the historic record of the events memorised by the inverter - W023 - date/time changed - No LED not visualised on display Variation in the inverter's date and time: Variation of the inverter's date and time; this change can be made through the display or advanced configuration software. - W024 the EEPROM: The zeroing of the partial energy values memorised by the inverter is done directly by the customer/installer and is not an error.
 The information is only saved on the historic record of the events memorised by the inverter • The notice may also occur on substitution of the Memory Card where the statistical production data is saved